danglenzig/GP25_AI_PROGRAMMING_BRAD/README.md

     SRVC -->|Writes data to| BLAK
 ```
 ## NPC Character
 The NPC character is implemented as blueprint BP_NPC_00_Character.
 This is the actor that owns the NPC controller (below), and is placed in level ouliner.
+This class inherits from the built-in `Character` blueprint, and uses the built-in "Quinn" character mesh.
 ### Blueprint Variables
 The BP exposes the following configuration variables to the outliner:
 - `PatrolPoints`: An array of `TargetPoint` objects that indicate the locations of the NPCs looping patrol behavior.